ian-de-vries/Multi-Screen.js/README.md

 ```

 ## Setting default values
-Multi-Screen.js makes it easy to change the defaults for the animations, their times, the distance between the entering and exiting screens, and whether the animations should occur synchronously or asynchronously.
+Multi-Screen.js makes it easy to change the defaults for the animations, their times, the starting distance between the entering and exiting screens, and whether the animations should occur synchronously or asynchronously.
 The functions below each return a boolean (true if default was succesfully changed or false if not).

 - `MultiScreen.set_default_animation(String command, String type)` Sets the default animation;
     - `command` must be a valid animation command;